In order to receive the latest updates and other important information, be sure that you join

 6.1 - Update Policy

 We try to announce major code updates that might affect gate performance.
-We cannot guarantee network uptime, so we may

-take the network down for emergency maintenance.
 We will attempt to notify the in-world group and forums if a takedown

 occurs.